THE BEGINNING OF JESUS’ SIGNS

-John the beloved in his account of the gospel chose to refer to the miracles, wonders, or supernatural works performed by the Lord Jesus Christ as “signs.”
-This is very significant!
+In his account of the gospel, John the beloved chose to refer to the miracles, wonders, or supernatural works performed by the Lord Jesus Christ as “signs.”
+That is very significant!

 The next day after the miraculous feeding of five thousand men (besides women and children) with five barley loaves and two small fish, the people sought everywhere for Jesus until they found Him in Capernaum.

 Having found Jesus, they said to Him, “Rabbi, when did You come here?”
 Jesus answered them and said, “Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.”
 (John 6:25-26 NKJV).